dzackgarza/Notes/Class_Notes/2019/Analysis/PSets/PSet 6/PSet6.md

 where the first term is obtained by directly evaluating the integral, and the second is derived from the fact that its integral over the real line is 1 and it is an even function.

-> Justifying the interchange: we note that the integrand $G_t(x) e^{-\pi t^2} t^{2\varepsilon - 1}$ is non-negative, so Tonelli will apply if the integrand is measurable.
-But $G_t(x)$ is a continuous function on $\RR^n$ and the remaining terms are continuous on $\RR$, so
+> Justifying the interchange: we note that the integrand $G_t(x) e^{-\pi t^2} t^{2\varepsilon - 1}$ is non-negative, and we've just showed that one of the iterated integrals is absolutely convergent, so Tonelli will apply if the integrand is measurable.
+> But $G_t(x)$ is a continuous function on $\RR^n$ and the remaining terms are continuous on $\RR$, so
 > they are all measurable on $\RR^n$ and $\RR$ respectively
-> But then taking cylinders on them all still yields measurable functions, and the product of measurable functions is measurable.
-Since we also showed that the integrand was absolutely integrable, Tonelli applies.
+> But then taking cylinders on everything in sight yields measurable functions, and the product of measurable functions is measurable.

 If another interchange of integrals is justified, we can compute